theinfallible/PriceWarden-Online_Price_Analyzer_AI_Agent-Tool/README.md

 #### 1. Clone the Repository & Install Dependencies

 First, clone the repository and install the required Python packages.
+Remember to update scraper API key in config.yaml

 bash
 git clone [your-repository-url]